 “The DNR has a long history of working with Iowans across the state to help address our water quality challenges,” said Lori McDaniel, DNR Water Quality Bureau Chief.
 “The importance of this collective, persistent work is clear and will continue to be a priority for the DNR.”

 To keep the positive momentum moving forward to improve water quality in Iowa, the DNR is encouraging citizens to get involved.
 The DNR Watershed Improvement program provides assistance on how to start a water quality effort and seek grant opportunities.

 Iowa has several water quality success stories including watershed improvements.
-To qualify as a success, there must be evidence of water quality improvement that led to a partial or full impairment delisting.
+To qualify as a success, there must be evidence of water quality improvement that led to an impairment delisting.